marcodelapierre/biocommons_pathfinder_wp1.4/container_best_practices/Configuration.md

 export SINGULARITY_PULLFOLDER="/data/.singularity/images"
 ```

-Note that you will need to ensure that the specified location for the image store actually exists (if not, create it with `mkdir` once and for all).
+You will need to ensure that the specified location for the image store actually exists (if not, create it with `mkdir` once and for all).

-Once you have the store directory set up using this variable, and some pulled containers, you can execute them either with the standard notation:
+Note that, once you have the store directory set up using this variable, and some pulled containers, you can execute them either with the standard notation:
 ```
 singularity exec docker://ubuntu:18.04 echo 'hello world'
 ```